CMSgov/beneficiary-fhir-data/rfcs/0011-db-migration.md

 database operations:

 * Flyway -- for executing database schema migration scripts
-* Hibernate -- for object-relational mapping between the applications and the database including schema validation
+* Hibernate -- for object-relational mapping between the applications and the database

-TODO: ADD REFERENCE LINKS FOR FLYWAY AND HIBERNATE

 The two applications that make up BFD will be considered in terms of their roles in database migration and database
 operations: